|View printer-friendly version|

 - Operating expenses were

-- Net income was
+- Net income attributable to

-- Net income per diluted share was
+- Net income per diluted share attributable to

 - Cash and equivalents at quarter-end were